sindresorhus/dot-prop/readme.md

 ### delete(object, path)

-Returns whether the value had existed.
+Returns a boolean of whether the property existed before being deleted.

 #### object